patchamama/shortcuts-commands-resume/README.md

 <summary>Others</summary>

-- `git branch`: List all local branches and highlight the current branch.
-- `git checkout <branch>`: Switch to a different branch.
-- `git merge <branch>`: Merge changes from one branch into the current branch.
-- `git pull`: Fetch and merge changes from a remote repository.
-- `git push`: Push local commits to a remote repository.
-- `git remote -v`: View information about remote repositories.
-- `git fetch <remote>`: Download changes from a remote repository.
-- `git reset <file>`: Unstage changes for a specific file.
-- `git reset --hard <commit>`: Reset the current branch to a specific commit.
 - `git stash`: Temporarily save changes that are not ready to be committed.
 - `git tag <tagname>`: Create a lightweight tag for a specific commit.
 - `git diff`: Show differences between the working directory and the last commit.